beattim26/frontend-project-lvl2/README.md

   }
 }
 ```
-You can also use "--format" to see another result
+You can also use "--format plain" or "--format json" to see another result

 ```sh
 $ gendiff --format plain before.json after.json